MintTee/Stockpile/CONTRIBUTING.md

 When you make your pull request, remind me to credit you!
 I want to make sure everyone's contributions are recognized.

 ## Contributor License Agreement
 By contributing code to Stockpile, you agree to assign the copyright of your contributions to Martin Bost, the creator of Stockpile.
-The Stockpile source code is then licensed to the public under the terms in the `LICENSE` file in the project root (as of 29 Dec 2024, it is GPL v3, an Open Source license).
+The Stockpile source code is then licensed to the public under the terms in the `LICENSE` file in the project root (as of 12 September 2026, it is GPL v3, an Open Source license).

 *This contributing guide was written following these examples:*
 *[briandk's Contributing template](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)*